anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecture_03/UI_Lecture_03.md

 The refresh control is an implementation detail it would be better to hide it from the tests.
 As always it's always a good idea to decouple implementation details from tests.

+// Now after changes if we ever decide to change this we do not need to change tests but we just need to change the DSL implementations.

+This way we can guarante clean, felixible, and reliable behaviour tests that also serves as a great documentations.